Mike Wilkinson and Simon Weller saw a future for the web that in the early days was confined to dial up connections.

 Oh yes, we are picky now on the server location we choose.

 The early days we worked out of Carlyle Street in Sydenham as the technology was still evolving but not to the point we could work remotely.

 When Simon left for the USA Mike Wilkinson moved from Carlyle Street to work from home.

 October 2012 saw a shift to Waiau in North Canterbury, which was a temporary move until we found suitable accommodation.

-In late April 2013, we moved to Rotherham in North Canterbury, which is now our current location.
+In late April 2013, we moved to Rotherham in North Canterbury.

 In November 2017 we moved to Leithfield Village our current location.